nyc-red-pandas-2017/suggestion-box-crud/README.md

 For this release, user should be able to

 - thumbs up posted suggestions
+- see a list of suggestions on the home page ordered by the number of thumbs up
 - a list of suggestions they thumbs upped on their profile page